Clitoria ternatea: Uses

-Culinary use
+Culinary

-In Southeast Asia, the flower is used as a natural food colouring to colour glutinous rice and desserts like the Eurasian putugal as well as an Ayurvedic medicine.
+In Southeast Asia, the flower is used as a natural food colouring to colour glutinous rice and desserts like the Eurasian putugal as well as an ayurvedic medicine.
 In Kelantan, in the north-east of peninsular Malaysia, it is an important ingredient in nasi kerabu, giving it its characteristic bluish colour.
 In Burmese and Thai cuisines, the flowers are also dipped in butter and fried.
-It is also used to colour the Nyonya dish Pulot tartal.
+It is also used to colour the Nyonya dish pulot tartal.